-Having outgrown his existing premises next to his house, he moved to bigger, brighter ones at Tweedside Gallery in 2011, next to the old Bank of Scotland in Tweedside Road.
-The Gallery was the old Post Office and has been extensively upgraded mainly by Ian.
+Having outgrown his existing premises next to his house, he moved to bigger, brighter ones at Tweedside Gallery in 2011, opposite the Pharmacy in Tweedside Road.
+The Gallery was the old Post Office and was extensively upgraded mainly by Ian.

 His images are mainly landscapes, and often taken in less than ideal weather conditions.
 The images are all hand printed on quality art paper, and then framed to a high standard, often in solid ash and oak.

 From May 2020 the Gallery will be only open by appointment, due to semi-retirement.

 I have always had an interest in photography, but this interest only became more serious in 2001, when I had a number of trips to Lakeland Photographic Holidays where my enthusiasm was re-kindled.
 I then joined Galashiels Camera Club, and the Royal Photographic Society.
 I am a past Chairman of the camera club, and hold a licentiateship with the RPS.
 I have also had a number of acceptances in National and International photographic exhibitions.